Who is Marvin Brooks? Meet the Love Island Casa Amor recruit who trains Harry Redknapp

 Age: 29

 Who is Marvin coupled up with?
-He is now coupled up with Maura, after they hit it off in Casa Amor.
+Marvin was dumped from the villa following a recoupling.
+He’d previously been coupled up with Maura.

 From: Bournemouth